EdGemmill/JSReactApps/react/08_forms.md

 };
 ```

 Great!
-But we want to store the input ourselves.
-Let's use `useState` to do
+But we want to store the input ourselves, rather than just let the
-this.
+browser handle it.
+Let's use `useState` to do this.

 ```jsx
 const Form = () => {